Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 This created some conflict, because Ava didn’t understand *herself* at all.
 From a dispassionate and mechanical perspective, the Entity had been able to take her apart and see the dysfunctional clockwork of her mind teetering and wobbling its way to self-destruction.
 To a digital life-form built around the deathworld drive to *survive* at all costs, her psyche was a terrifying and alien thing: How could a living creature simultaneously have such a powerful survival impulse and yet feel so strongly that she deserved - *wanted,* even - to be dead?

-It felt… sympathy.
+It felt... sympathy.
 Its survival impulse was *her* survival impulse after all.
 But it also knew that what it was about to do could possibly result in her death.

 It would not have hesitated for anybody else.